-Total federal installations

-Department of the Air Force

-B-249779

-Figure 9 shows a composite index for the nine major barriers, by phase, reported by both the Air Force and total federal respondents.
-It illustrates that as maturity level increased, both Air Force installations and all of the federal installations surveyed viewed barriers as being less troublesome and significant.
+Figure 9 shows a composite index comparing Treasury responses for the nine major barriers reported by the total federal respondents, by phase.
+It illustrates that as maturity level increased, both Treasury installations and the total federal installations surveyed viewed barriers as being less troublesome and significant.

-Figure 9: Respondents Reporting Barriers Decrease With Maturity Level
+Figure 9: Respondents Reporting Barriers Decreased With Maturity Level

 SUMMARY

-Our survey of federal TQM efforts indicated that as installations invested more time and effort in TQM activities, they matured in

-B-249779

-the implementation of TQM, found that the barriers became less difficult, and reaped greater benefits.
-Although some differences were reported between Department of the Air Force TQM experiences and those of all federal respondents, overall Air Force respondents' message generally appeared to be similar.
+Our survey of federal TQM efforts indicated that as installations invested more time and effort in TQM activities, they matured in the implementation of TQM, found that the barriers became less difficult, and reaped greater benefits.
+Although some differences were reported between Department of the Treasury TQM experiences and those of all federal respondents, overall Treasury respondents' message generally appeared to be similar.

 We have enclosed a copy of our report Quality Management: Survey of Federal Organizations (GAO/GGD-93-9BR, Oct.
 1, 1992) to provide information on the background; results; and objective, scope, and methodology of the total survey.

 We hope you will find this information useful in guiding your quality management initiatives and in improving service to your customers under today's budget constraints.
 We will make copies of this correspondence available to others upon request.

 The major contributors to this correspondence are listed in enclosure II.
 If you have any questions, please call me on (202) 512-8387.

 Sincerely yours,

-J/ William Gadsby
+J./William Gadsby

 Director, Government Business

 Operations Issues

 ENCLOSURE I ENCLOSURE I

 PHASES OF TOM IMPLEMENTATION

 PHASE 1 - DECIDING WHETHER TO IMPLEMENT TOM

 Management is researching or deciding whether to implement TQM, but no formal decisions or activities have been initiated by top management.
 A few employees may have attended quality conferences or network meetings, but the installation as a whole has yet to be informed or involved in a TQM project.

 PHASE 2 - JUST GETTING STARTED

 TQM efforts are in the early planning and implementation phase.
 Management has made a formal decision to start TQM and has communicated this to the organization.
 The organization's mission and vision have been articulated.
 A few quality structures, such as quality councils, steering committees, or teams, have been established, and some awareness training has been given.
 Preliminary quality planning has been done.
 Pilot programs or newly initiated installationwide efforts to improve quality are included in this phase.

 PHASE 3 - IMPLEMENTATION

 Specific TQM processes designed to improve quality are in place.
 TQM training for management and employees is beyond the orientation/awareness stage and focuses on TQM tools and techniques and team-related activities.
 Measures of quality and productivity have been identified and specific goals have been set.

 PHASE 4 - ACHIEVING RESULTS

 The installation has a sustained TQM effort and has begun to achieve and document significant results.
 Systemic, crossfunctional, and/or organizational achievements from the TQM effort have been realized.

-AND WARRING

 ENCLOSURE I ENCLOSURE I

 PHASE 5 - LONG-TERM INSTITUTIONALIZATION

 The installation has incorporated all of the principles and operating practices of TQM throughout much of the organization.
 The installation has documented substantial improvements in quality and customer satisfaction resulting from these efforts and is making consistent and continuous improvement throughout.
 An installation in this phase may have been recognized as a Quality Improvement Prototype Award winner or may be a recipient of the President's Award for Quality.

 ENCLOSURE II ENCLOSURE II

 MAJOR CONTRIBUTORS TO THIS CORRESPONDENCE

 GENERAL GOVERNMENT DIVISION, WASHINGTON, D.C.

 John A. Leitch, Assistant Director, Federal Human Resource Management Issues Domingo Nieves, Evaluator-in-Charge Catherine M. Hurley, Computer Specialist

-(966569)